-Attorney Ronald Robinson is a Virginia military divorce and family lawyer with offices in Manassas and Fairfax, Virginia.
-He is a former active duty Navy pilot and naval reservist.
+Attorney Ronald Robinson is a Virginia military divorce and family lawyer located in Manassas, Virginia.
+He has over 18 years experience as a divorce lawyer and is a former active duty Navy pilot and former naval reservist.
 His naval service included deployments aboard the USS Fife and USS Vincennes, a flight instructor tour, and Reserve duty at the Pentagon.
 He graduated from the Virginia Military Institute and has over 2,500 flight hours in military and civilian aircraft.
 The primary courts he covers in Northern Virginia are Manassas/Prince William, Fairfax, Stafford/Fredericksburg, and Leesburg/Loudoun.

 I haven't forgotten.